PreMiD/Activities/docs/v1/guide/index.md

 # Introduction to Activity Development

 Welcome to the PreMiD Activity Development guide!
-This documentation will help you learn how to create activities for PreMiD, which allow users to share what they're doing on the web through Discord's Rich Presence feature.
+This documentation will help you learn how to create activities for PreMiD, which allow users to share what they're doing on the web through Discord's Activity feature.

 ## What is an Activity?